Neuroscience and Behavior

-Dr. Michael Goard received his B.A. in Psychology from Reed College and his Ph.D. in Neuroscience from the University of California, Berkeley.
+Michael Goard received his B.A. in Psychology from Reed College and his Ph.D. in Neuroscience from the University of California, Berkeley.
 As a postdoctoral fellow at the Massachusetts Institute of Technology, he developed approaches for imaging and manipulating the activity of large populations of neurons in behaving mice.
-He is joining the faculty of UC Santa Barbara in 2016, where his lab will investigate the neural circuitry underlying our perceptual and cognitive abilities.
+He joined the faculty of UC Santa Barbara in 2016, where his lab investigates the neural circuitry underlying our perceptual, spatial, and cognitive abilities.

-The overarching goal of my research is to better understand how the mammalian neocortex processes and stores incoming sensory information.
-To this end, my lab employs large-scale two-photon calcium imaging, multi-unit electrophysiology, and optogenetic manipulation of neural activity in behaving mice.
-For more information on current projects, please refer to my lab page.
+The overarching goal of our research is to understand the cortical circuits underlying visual processing, decision-making, and navigation.
+To this end, the lab employs large-scale two-photon calcium imaging, multi-unit electrophysiology, and optogenetic manipulation of neural activity in behaving mice.
+Our lab is part of the vibrant UCSB neuroscience community.

-- Goard MJ, Pho GN, Woodson J, Sur M. Distinct roles of visual, parietal, and frontal motor cortices in a memory-guided sensorimotor decision.
-2016. eLife, 5:e13764
+Goard MJ, Pho GN, Woodson J, Sur M (2016).
+Distinct roles of visual, parietal, and frontal motor cortices in a memory-guided sensorimotor decisions. eLife, 5:e13764.

 Pinto L*, Goard MJ*, Estandian D, Xu M, Kwan AC, Lee S-H, Harrison TC, Feng G, Dan Y (2013).
 Fast modulation of visual perception by basal forebrain cholinergic neurons.
 Nature Neuroscience, 16(12): 1857-63. (*co-first author).